-Ancestry.com now offers 20 billion online records, most of which can be searched through the All Collections search box on their pages, as well as through individual collection search boxes.
-The Ancestry Crash Course covers numerous ways to maximize these search options and avoid pitfalls that limit your ability to uncover records.
+Ancestry.com now offers 30 billion online records, most of which can be searched through the All Collections or individual collection search boxes.
 But today we are going to look at another way to access records on Ancestry.com – records which cannot be found via search at all.

-Because searching is such a huge part of modern genealogy research browse-only collections are repeatedly overlooked and underused.
+Because searching is such a huge part of modern genealogy research, browse-only, unindexed collections are repeatedly overlooked and underused.
 Not only are they often hard to find but, even when they are located by an interested researcher, many people shy away because they don’t know how to use these records.

 Ignoring these records is a huge mistake, however, since they could contain valuable information about your ancestors.

 How to Find Browse-Only Records on Ancestry

 For more help with Ancestry, take our online Ancestry Crash Course – which offers 21 lessons to help you make the most of their record collections and tools.
 Please note that we earn a fee to support our work if you subscribe to Ancestry after following a link on our pages.

 Ancestry does not make it particularly hard to find their browse-only collections, but they do make it difficult for a researcher to know which records fall into this browse-only category – and, therefore, which records are being excluded from search.